dhis2/dhis2-releases/releases/2.42/migration-notes.md

 ```

-##### Deleting invalid trackedenetities
+##### Deleting invalid tracked enetities
-The script below can be used to remove all trackedentity records where the trackedentitytypeid column is null.
+The script below can be used to remove all trackedentity records where the trackedentitytypeid column is null and migration was not able to fix it.
 Use this script with caution, as it may result in permanent data loss.

 ```plsql
 DO $$